Stellar 'It's Only a Play' cast welcomes Rupert Grint to Broadway

-NEW YORK (Reuters) - British actor Rupert Grint, best known as wizard Ron Weasley in the “Harry Potter” film franchise, makes his Broadway debut as a young, wunderkind director alongside a stellar ensemble cast in the show business comedy, “It’s Only a Play.”
+NEW YORK, Aug 19 (Reuters) - British actor Rupert Grint, best known as wizard Ron Weasley in the “Harry Potter” film franchise, makes his Broadway debut as a young, wunderkind director alongside a stellar ensemble cast in the show business comedy, “It’s Only a Play.”

 The play, which begins previews on Aug.
 28 and opens for a limited run on Oct.
 9, sports a notable cast headed by Tony winners Nathan Lane (“The Producers”), Matthew Broderick (“How to Succeed in Business Without Really Trying”) and Stockard Channing (“A Day in the Life of Joe Egg”).